NicolasLagaillardie/mpst_rust_github/artifact.md

 using an 32-cores AMD OpteronTM Processor 6282 SE machine (the tool makes heavy use of multicore, when available) with a quota of more than 100.000 files and 100 GB of HDD.
-In addition, the tool need an access to `localhost` for the tests.
+In addition, the tool needs an access to `localhost` for the tests.

 ---